Generic name: somatropin (soe-ma-TROE-pin, E-KOH-lye dee-rived)

-If you will be taking somatropin, e-coli derived for a long time, it is very important that your doctor check you at regular visits for any problems or unwanted effects that may be caused by somatropin, e-coli derived.
+If you will be taking somatropin, e-coli derived for a long time, it is very important that your doctor check you and your child's progress at regular visits.
+Blood and urine tests may be needed to check for any problems or unwanted effects that may be caused by somatropin, e-coli derived.

-somatropin, e-coli derived may cause a serious allergic reaction that requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, swelling of the face, tongue, or throat, trouble breathing, or chest pain after you receive the medicine.
+Somatropin, e-coli derived may cause serious allergic reactions, including anaphylaxis and angioedema, which are life-threatening and require immediate medical attention.
+Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble breathing, or chest pain after receiving the medicine.

-somatropin, e-coli derived may affect blood sugar levels.
-Check with your doctor if you notice a change in the results of your blood or urine sugar tests or if you have any questions.
+Somatropin, e-coli derived may affect blood sugar levels.
+Check with your doctor if you notice a change in the results of your or your child's blood or urine sugar tests or if you have any questions.

-somatropin, e-coli derived may cause an increased pressure in the head.
+Somatropin, e-coli derived may cause an increased pressure in the head.
 Check with your doctor immediately if headache, nausea, vomiting, blurred vision, or any other change in vision occurs during treatment.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Your doctor may want you to have your or your child's eyes checked by an ophthalmologist (eye doctor).

-somatropin, e-coli derived may cause fluid retention (extra water in the body).
-Tell your doctor if you have burning, numbness, pain, or tingling in all fingers except the smallest finger, swelling of the hands and feet, or pain, swelling, or stiffness of the muscles.
+Somatropin, e-coli derived may cause fluid retention (extra water in the body).
+Tell your doctor if you or your child have burning, numbness, pain, or tingling in all fingers except the smallest finger, swelling of the hands and feet, or pain, swelling, or stiffness of the muscles.
 Your doctor may adjust your dose to reduce these side effects.

-Using somatropin, e-coli derived may increase your risk of getting cancer.
+Using somatropin, e-coli derived may increase your or your child's risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

-Before you have any medical tests, tell the medical doctor in charge that you are using this certain brand of somatropin (Humatrope®).
+Before you have any medical tests, tell the medical doctor in charge that you are using this certain brand of somatropin (Humatrope®, Norditropin®, or Zomacton®).
 The results of some tests may be affected by somatropin, e-coli derived.